bwibwi13/plugin-autoconso/docs/en_US/index.md

 **Jeedom** plugin to optimize electrical auto-consumption (in case of solar power plan).

-The plugin will turn other equipment's ON or OFF depending on the measured electrical balance of the house.
+The plugin will turn other equipments ON or OFF depending on the measured electrical balance of the house.
 This plugin expects you to provide this information in real-time (typically based on a power meter).

 **Note**: This plugin considers positive power as what is injected back to the grid.
 (This allows to be consistent with a positive power from the solar inverter.)
+(If your meter provides a value with an inverted sign compared to this, you just need to add "-1*" in front of your command.)

 # Plugin configuration
 After downloading the plugin, you just need to activate it, there is no configuration at this level.